bilalEBR/Software-tools-and-practice-project-group-4/README.md

      * @return The number of words in the paragraph.
      */
     public static int countWordsInParagraph(String paragraph) {

-        // Check if the paragraph is null or empty if (paragraph == null || paragraph.trim().isEmpty()) {
+        if (paragraph == null || paragraph.trim().isEmpty()) {
             return 0;
         }